web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/features.md

 ### How to remove console after production build?

-When the production environment is built, we can remove the `console` from the code, so as to avoid the log of the development environment being output to the production environment.
+For the production build, we can remove the `console` from the code, so as to avoid the log of the development environment being output to the production.

 Rsbuild provides a configuration option to remove console by default, please see [performance.removeConsole](/config/performance/remove-console).